 - We want to produce dawah material that addresses Islamic solutions to problems within the African-American communities.
 These will be articles, podcasts, YouTube videos, online classes, copies of the Autobiography of Malcolm X, etc. that deal with topic related to Islam and the black existence.

 - Black Muslim Apologetics.
 We want to address the most stubborn critics and their criticisms of Islam and it’s historical role in Africa.
-This is a particular section of dawah that will deal specifically with Afrocentric and conscious-community attacks on the faith tradition in African history.
+This is a particular section of dawah that will deal specifically with Afrocentric and “conscious-community” attacks on the faith tradition in Africa.

 After creating a plethora of material and introducing these ideas (which are not new) to conferences and forum.
 Our next stage is to host our own conferences and forums where concrete solutions will be implemented.
 The Black Dawah Network is interested in working with all Muslims and members of the black community with whom there is overlapping consensus.
 This work will take us beyond the inner-city to other parts of the diaspora and Africa.